Corsellini History, Family Crest & Coats of Arms

 The surname Corsellini was first found in the town of Poggibonsi, which lies south of Florence.
 Corsini is "the name of a Florentine princely family, of which the founder is said to be Neri Corsini, who flourished about the year 1170.
 Like other Florentine nobles the Corsini had at first no titles, but in more recent times they received many from foreign potentates and from the later grand dukes of Tuscany.
 The emperor Charles IV. created the head of the house a count palatine in 1371."

-Important Dates for the Corsellini family
+Early History of the Corsellini family

 This web page shows only a small excerpt of our Corsellini research.
 Another 146 words (10 lines of text) covering the years 1170, 1377, 1374, 1377, 1620, 1629, 1644, 1652, 1730, 1732, 1911, 1302, 1373, 1411, 1472, 1550, 1688, 1652, 1678, 1730, 1842 and 1845 are included under the topic Early Corsellini History in all our PDF Extended History products and printed products wherever possible.